Kelmatou/LeagueAPI/README.md

 <p align="center">
  <img width="200" src="https://github.com/Kelmatou/LeagueAPI/blob/master/screenshots/devices.png">
 </p>
 League API is a League of Legends Framework in Swift.
-It provides an easy way to get League's data into your iOS, WatchOS, TvOS and MacOS application.
+It provides an easy way to get League's data into your iOS, WatchOS, TvOS and MacOS & Linux application.

 It is designed to be easy to use, taking advantage of Swift enums.
 It also comes with some internal mechanisms, to handle any API key rate limit.